-A PHES site requires an adequate geology, reservoir, and geographical height.
-This can limit site locations.
+A PHES site requires an adequate geology, the potential to create two reservoirs, and acceptable geography.
 For the purpose of this study, 500 MW and 300 MW PHES resources, both with 8 hours of dispatch capability and both assumed to be a slice of a larger project, were assumed.